 Step-by-step directions

-1. In a large sauce pan or pot over medium-low heat combine red wine, pomegranate juice, brandy, pomegranate arils, sugar and orange slices.
-You can also put everything in a slow cooker and heat on low.
-Stir until sugar is dissolved.
+- Combine ingredients.
+In a large sauce pan combine red wine, pomegranate juice, brandy and sugar.
+Simmer and stir until sugar is dissolved.

-2. Wrap cinnamon sticks, cloves and cardamom pod in a cheesecloth and close with butcher’s twine.
-Place spice bundle into pot and stir mixture.
+- Add aromatics.
+Add orange slices, cinnamon sticks, cloves and cardamom pods.
 Continue cooking over medium-low heat, but do not bring to a boil.

 Expert Tips and Recipe FAQS